 |General Service Call (water problem, smoke/odors, animal rescue, public assist)||103||19.92%|

 |Good Intent Calls (cancelled enroute, no incident found, etc.)||55||10.63%|

 |False Alarm/False Calls||93||17.98%|

-Third, to allow residents to get a true comparative, the consultant is tasked with a third task of determining what the cost of services would be if the Town itself were responsible for providing the services independent of the District.
+Third, to allow residents to get a true comparative, the consultant was tasked with a third task of determining what the cost of services would be if the Town itself were responsible for providing the services independent of the District.
 It is anticipated that this cost would likely be more than the cost of services provided by the District due to economies of scale.

-However, if after the results, the District and Town are able to identify different service levels or service needs for the Town and have a conversation about how to address those needs that would be a positive outcome.
+However, if after the results, the District and Town are able to identify different service levels or service needs for the Town and have a conversation about how to address those needs, that would be a positive outcome.
 Also, if the residents of the Town wish to address the issue in some other way, the Council would be participants in those conversations as well.

 Fire Impact Fee Nexus Study by the Fire District

 The issues were further complicated in 2015 when the District completed an Impact Fee Nexus Study and sought to have Atherton, Menlo Park, East Palo Alto and the County adopt the Study and thereby impose a new fee on Atherton residents.
 The District itself could not impose the fee so each respective jurisdiction was required to impose the fee on behalf of the District.
 Because the Town would be adopting the Impact Fee Nexus Study independently and vouching for its analysis of need, more data was required to validate the need to impose fees on Atherton residents when the question of property taxes versus cost of services was still unanswered.

 Responses to the Town's Request for Proposal were due at 4 pm on March 31.
 The Town received 4 bid responses: